Radio and television licence fee

 Who is responsible for collecting licence fees?

 Since 1 January 2019 radio and television licence fees have been collected by Serafe AG.
 Serafe AG, a subsidiary of Secon AG with its head office in Fehraltorf, will collect radio and television licence fees on behalf of the federal government from 2019.

 How much is the radio and television licence fee?

-As of 1 January 2019 the licence fee for private households will fall from 451 to 365 francs: from 2019 a private household in Switzerland will thus pay 365 francs a year for radio and television.
+As of 1 January 2019 a private household in Switzerland pays 365 francs a year for radio and television.
 Collective households such as retirement and care homes, residential homes, penal institutions, boarding schools and centres for asylum seekers pay 730 francs.
 Persons living in a collective household therefore pay no individual licence fees.

 Companies based in Switzerland are subject to a graduated system of charges.
 Companies with annual revenues less than 500,000 francs – three quarters of all companies in Switzerland – pay no licence fee.
 Companies with annual revenues between 500,000 and one million francs pay 365 francs per year, the same as private households.